-Willows is a busy practice with over 50 staff, a vast array of equipment and stock items, thousands of clients, over a thousand referring vets who use our services and, in our new premises, up to 100 in-patients to look after at any given time.
+Willows is a busy practice with over 150 staff, a vast array of equipment and stock items, thousands of clients, over a thousand referring vets who use our services and, in our state-of-the-art premises, up to 100 in-patients to look after at any given time.

 Our management team has the task of keeping the innumerable component parts of the practice running smoothly, so that our staff can concentrate on achieving our goal of providing a caring, top-quality service for our patients, their owners and the referring vets who send us cases.

-Malcolm McKee and Peter Renwick are ably assisted in running the practice by Jenny Corrall, the Practice Manager, and a team of other managers in the specific areas of reception, nursing and animal care.
+The Directors are ably assisted in running the practice by Jenny Corrall, the Practice Manager, Toby Gemmill, the Clinical Director and a team of other managers in the specific areas of reception, nursing and animal care.

 CVPM VN CIPD (Associate Member)